federicomarra/timer-clock-chronometer/README.md

 ##### 13. ResetRunningChrono

-This test at first starts the chronometer, then after 1 second `reset` variable is set to current time and the chronometer resets.<br>
+This test at first starts the chronometer, then after 1 second `reset` variable is set to current time.<br>
+Then the chronometer resets before and after having checked that is running.<br>
-Then it is checked that after 2s the chronometer time is 2s and that the memory is not empty, but 1s and that the memory string is correctly displayed.<br>
+After 2s it is checked that the chronometer time is 2s and that the memory is not empty, but 1s and that the memory string is correctly displayed to different view modes.<br>
 In the end it is checked that chronometer starting time is greater than `reset` variable and that the chronometer is still running.

 ##### 14. ResetNonRunningChrono

+This test at first starts and reset after 1s, then after 1s it is checked that chronometer time is not 0s and memory is not empty.<br>
+Then the chronometer is stopped and it resets before and after checking that is not running.
+In the end it is checked that time is 0s and that the memory is empty.<br>

 ### Run of all the tests in [`runAllTest.cpp`](test/runAllTests.cpp)